About the CDT

 The Centre brings together a unique collaboration of leading researchers located at the heart of UK agri-food business, together with the Manufacturing Technology Centre, and supported by leading industrial partners and stakeholders from across the food, farming and robotics industries.
 These include John Deere, Syngenta, G's Growers, Beeswax Dyson, ABB and the Agricultural and Horticultural Development Board.

 The first year of entry to the CDT programme starts on 16th September 2019 at the University of Lincoln, UK.

-Year 1: Students are required to complete the MSc programme in Robotics and Autonomous Systems at the University of Lincoln, supported by guest lectures, seminars and workshops from supervisors at the Universities of Cambridge and East Anglia, plus training activities alongside the other CDT students.
+Year 1: Students are required to complete the MSc programme in Robotics and Autonomous Systems at the University of Lincoln (delivered at the School of Computer Science on the Brayford campus in Lincoln city centre), supported by guest lectures, seminars and workshops from supervisors at the Universities of Cambridge and East Anglia, plus training activities alongside the other CDT students.
 All three Universities are rated TEF Gold for teaching quality.

 Years 2-4: Full-time PhD research.
 Students will benefit from internationally leading supervisory expertise from across the consortium, with academic supervisors from two of our partner Universities and an advisor from one of our industry partners.
 Twenty of the PhD students will be based at Lincoln, twenty at Cambridge, and ten at UEA.